How to Apply for Federal and State Aid

 If you're a U.S. citizen or an eligible non-U.S. citizen, completing the FAFSA (Free Application for Federal Student Aid) can help you pay for college.
 This free application is how you can apply for grants, loans, and work-study funds from the U.S. government.
 States and colleges also use information from your FAFSA to determine additional aid you may be eligible to receive.

 Plan to file the FAFSA for each year you are enrolled in college to ensure you receive federal aid.
-Many colleges and state systems will also use your FAFSA each year to maximize your other financial aid offers
+Many colleges and state systems will also use your FAFSA each year to maximize your financial aid package.

 These guides and resources can help you complete the FAFSA: